Ultimate Guide to Creating Perfect Robots.txt Files with a Generator

 User-Agent Specifications

 The User-agent directive specifies which crawler(s) should follow the rules listed below it.
-Each set of rules begins with a User-agent line and continues until the next User-agent line or the end of the file.
+Each set of rules begins with a User-agent line and continues until the next User-agent line or file end.

 # This applies to Google's main crawler